Serving static content

 Define an index file

 We can also define the default file to be loaded when the directory is requested.
-By default, index file name is index.html
+By default, index file name is index.html, you can set custom one using index parameter:

 Pre-compressed files